particle-iot/docs/src/content/en/shared/api.md

 In a normal coffeemaker, `brew` might be called when a button on the front of the coffeemaker is pressed.

-To make this function available through the Spark Cloud, simply add a `Spark.function` call to your `setup()`.
+To make this function available through the Particle Cloud, simply add a `Spark.function` call to your `setup()`.